Artboomy/japanese-vocabulary-extractor/README.md

     jpvocab-extractor --type TYPE input_path
     ```

-Replace `TYPE` with the type of media you are scanning: 'manga', 'subtitle', 'pdf', 'epub', or 'text'.
+Replace `TYPE` with the type of media you are scanning: 'manga', 'subtitle', 'pdf', 'epub', 'txt' or 'generic'.

 Replace `input_path`:
 - For manga, provide a folder containing the images.